MARPOL Annex VI – EEXI AND CII – can your contracts cope?

 Implementation and compliance with the CII

-Before the CII enters into force, all ships covered by the regulation will need to have an approved Ship Energy Efficiency Management Plan (SEEMP) in place.
+Before the CII enters into force, all ships above 5,000 GT will need to have an approved Ship Energy Efficiency Management Plan (SEEMP) in place.
 The SEEMP will include a plan showing how the CII targets will be achieved.

 Significant reductions in a ship’s CO2 emissions can be achieved in various ways, including by slow steaming, installing and implementing new energy efficiency technologies, using alternative fuels and by operational changes (e.g. rerouting or limiting cargo intake).